pyj677/civicrm_pyldap/README.md

 Use from Outlook
 ----------------
-Same as thunderbird, but the login has to be cn=nicolas, dc=example, dc=org (or whatever your bind DN)
+Same as Thunderbird, basically.
+Username is the Dupal username.
+Search base is

+dc=example,dc=org - or your chosen config file section.